Huhngoku/ADVOCATE/README.md

 # Dynamic Analysis of Message Passing Go Programs

-Warning: The code, particularly the instrumenter, contains multiple bug which means, that the analyzer can only run with manual corrections.
+Warning: The program is currently being completely revised and is not usable at the moment.

 ## What